reeshuffled/reeshuffled.github.io/_posts/2024-07-31-Lazy-Vegan-Meals.md

 layout: post
 type: list
 category: Posts
-tags: ["Veganism", "Food/Beverage"]
+tags:
+- Veganism
+- Food/Beverage
-title: "Lazy Vegan Meals"
+title: Lazy Vegan Meals
 slug: lazy-vegan-meals
-description: "A list of vegan snacks and low-prep meals for when I don't feel like cooking."
+description: A list of vegan snacks and low-prep meals for when I don't feel like cooking.
-started_at: "2024-07-10 18:51:00"
+started_at: '2024-07-10 18:51:00'
 ---

 I list the products that I buy/use, but substitute as needed.